ApiLogicServer/Docs/docs/Sample-Genai.md

 `genai` processing is shown below (internal steps denoted in grey):

-1. You create your.prompt file, and invoke `als genai --using=your.prompt`.  genai then creates your project as follows:
+1. You create your.prompt file, and invoke `als genai --using=your.prompt`.  genai then creates your database and project as follows:

     a.
 Submits your prompt to the `ChatGPT API`